 The staging of a lung NET is the same as the staging of non-small cell lung cancer (NSCLC).

 In general, a lower number stage is linked with a better outcome.
 However, no doctor can predict how long a patient will live with a lung NET based only on the stage of disease.

 The stage of lung NET is based on a combination of several factors, including:

 The size and location of the tumor

 Whether it has spread to the lymph nodes and/or other parts of the body.

 There are 5 stages for lung NETs: stage 0 (zero) and stages I through IV (1 through 4).
-One important treatment assessment is to find out whether the tumor can be completely removed by a surgeon.
+An important treatment assessment is to find out whether the tumor can be completely removed by a surgeon.
 If it is possible, the surgeon must remove the tumor, along with the surrounding, healthy lung tissue.
-In general, the lymph nodes are also removed in a systematic fashion.
+In general, the lymph nodes should also be tested or removed in a systematic fashion.

 This is called in situ disease, meaning the tumor is “in place” and has not grown into nearby tissues and spread outside the lung.
 This tumor is not invasive.